mxsgrs/WebApiStarterPack/README.md

 ## Introduction

 This project implements a web API with ASP.NET Core 8 with the most common features.
-It is paired with a SQL Server database and a Redis cache.
+It is paired with a SQL Server database using a code first approach.

 ## Features